Meissel–Mertens constant

-Mertens' second theorem establishes that the limit exists.

 The fact that there are two logarithms (log of a log) in the limit for the Meissel–Mertens constant may be thought of as a consequence of the combination of the prime number theorem and the limit of the Euler–Mascheroni constant.

 In popular culture

 The Meissel-Mertens constant was used by Google when bidding in the Nortel patent auction.
-Google posted three bids based on mathematical numbers: $1,902,160,540 (Brun's constant), $2,614,972,128 (Meissel–Mertens constant), and $3.14159 billion (π).
+Google posted three bids based on mathematical numbers: first $1,902,160,540 (Brun's constant), then $2,614,972,128 (the Meissel–Mertens constant), and lastly $3.14159 billion (π).